YesWiki/yeswiki/README.md

 ## Developers

-We recommand an installation through docker.
+We recommend an installation through docker.

 ### Linters & Formatters

-Please install relevant extension and enable auto formating on your editor.
+Please install relevant extension and enable auto formatting on your editor.

-Alternatly you can run `make lint`
+Alternatively you can run `make lint`

 | Language                    | Linter/Formatter                                             |
 | --------------------------- | ------------------------------------------------------------ |